 From an investor's perspective, while the Cayman Islands adds no additional tax layer to the structuring of their global financial transactions, investee entities as well as investors are still subject to their home jurisdictions' relevant taxes and are responsible for complying with such obligations.
-As noted above, the Cayman Islands has in place globally accepted standards for transparency and cross-border co-operation with tax authorities and law enforcement agencies, and automatically exchanges information with worldwide revenue authorities annually pursuant to the Cayman/US IGA and CRS.
+As noted above, the Cayman Islands has in place globally accepted standards for transparency and cross-border co-operation with foreign tax authorities and law enforcement agencies, and automatically exchanges information with more than 100 worldwide revenue authorities annually, pursuant to the Cayman/US IGA and CRS (among other annual automatic exchange of information regimes).